wwarby/walker/README.md

 - Calories for current activity
 - Calories for today
 - Battery charge level with colour changing battery icon
-- Bar showing progress towards step goal (if step goal is set)
+- Progress bar showing progress towards step goal (if step goal is set)

 Walker also contributes step data to the FIT profile for your activity, showing total steps and lap steps in the activity summary in Garmin Connect.

 Walker is aware of and supports device settings for distance units (KM or miles), background colours (black or white), and 12/24 hour clock mode.